dgwarlug47/notes2/content/blog/Ok Computer/radiohead.md

 Please could you stop the noise?

 I'm tryna get some rest
-- He is angry about the system.
+- [MYTAKE] That's the key the difference compared to Bohemian Rhapsody.
+He is angry about the system.
 This is the opposite of bohemain rhapsody when the character kills someone, thus he is angry about hiself, not the system

 From all the unborn chicken